bakerfugu/voices-native-app/README.md

 **voices** is a React Native app designed to help people connect to the stories behind a location.
 Users can record themselves telling a story about their favorite places, and other users can learn about a new place by listening to those stories.

 **voices** is a group project made for Stanford's CS147 course, and this repo holds the source code for our React Native app.
-My group members were Krishnan Nair, Ayelet Drazen, and Taylor Lallas
+My group was Baker Sharp (me), Krishnan Nair, Ayelet Drazen, and Taylor Lallas

 You can see all of the details of our project on the website!
 https://bakerfugu.github.io/voices-everywhere-cs147/